ardacinardemirtas/ardacinardemirtas.github.io/_pages/about.md

 Hi, I'm Arda Çınar Demirtaş, a senior electrical and electronics student at Bilkent University.

 I'm interested in biomedical imaging, computer vision, physics-constrained generative modeling, and deep learning.
-I've co-authored two conference papers and a journal paper on these topics, which you can find in the "publications" section.
-Essentially, I find the workings of the brain fascinating, and I would like to replicate some of its functionalities.
+I've co-authored a journal paper, a conference paper, and a conference abstract on these topics under the invaluable guidance of Prof. Tolga Çukur from Bilkent University and Prof. Pascal Fua from EPFL.

 I like watching sports of any kind, but especially basketball.
 I play the electric guitar, and I listen to a lot of music.